memgraph/docs/docs/import-data/csv-import-tool.md

 Next time you run Memgraph, the dataset will be loaded.

-### More Complex Example
+### Multiple types of nodes and relationships

-Previous example is showcasing the simple graph with one node type and one relationship type.
+The previous example is showcasing a simple graph with one node type and one relationship type.
 If we have more complex graphs, the procedure is similar.
 Let's define the following dataset:

 <Tabs